 Historical Foundations

 In contrast, Canada's path to nationhood was a gradual and peaceful process.
-The British North America Act of 1867 established Canada as a self-governing dominion within the British Empire.
+Consider this: the British North America Act of 1867 established Canada as a self-governing dominion within the British Empire.
 This evolutionary approach fostered a culture of compromise, negotiation, and a stronger role for government in maintaining social order and providing essential services.
 The influence of British traditions, coupled with the need to accommodate diverse regional interests, led to a more collectivist and consensus-driven society.

 Political Systems